ryanmmmmm/EmotionExplorerGame/README.md

 - **AWS Elastic Beanstalk:** Deploy with `backend/deployment/aws/Dockerrun.aws.json`, terminating TLS at the load balancer (ACM).
 CloudWatch and the `/metrics` endpoint enable monitoring.

 The frontend ships a service worker for caching and Vite code-splitting configuration with lazy-loaded UI components for better performance.

+## Merge conflict tips
+- The repo includes a `.gitattributes` that applies a union merge to common lockfiles to reduce churn when multiple contributors update dependencies.
+- Keep environment files (`.env`, `.env.local`) untracked and regenerate build outputs instead of merging generated artifacts.
+- If a conflict appears in compiled `dist` assets, prefer rebuilding locally from `ts`/`tsx` sources after resolving the merge.